anaisbetts/XamarinEvolve2014/README.md

 friends, and on Android is usually an Activity.
 Both of these classes are hard to test, so we want them to be as dumb as possible.

-Here are some things that belong in Starter-Core:
+Here are some things that belong in XamarinEvolve-Core:

 1. Anything related to sending stuff to the network
 1. Anything related to loading/saving user's data
 1. All of our ViewModel classes (i.e. for every screen in the app, we'll have a ViewModel class)

-So, it's important that Starter-Core not do platform-specific things - if you're talking about CGRects in a Starter-Core class, you're Doing It Wrong™.
+So, it's important that XamarinEvolve-Core not do platform-specific things - if you're talking about CGRects in a XamarinEvolve-Core class, you're Doing It Wrong™.

-Here are some things that will end up in Starter-{Platform}
+Here are some things that will end up in XamarinEvolve-{Platform}

 1. The app startup code (i.e. AppDelegate)
 1. A ViewController or Activity for every screen in the app.